Drawing To Count Worksheets

 - Guided Worksheet - We count off items in groups.

-- If you are looking for something to get you started, this is the
+- Matching Worksheet - If you are looking for something to get you started, this is the worksheet for you.

 These worksheets reinforce the concept.
 They also teach following directions and sentence comprehension.